dogweather/forkful/content/en/cpp/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?
-Searching and replacing text is finding specific strings within a larger string and swapping them out for something else.
-Programmers use it for tasks like updating variable names, modifying data, or automating edits across multiple files.

 ## How to:
 C++ offers several ways to search and replace text.
 Below is an example using `std::string::find` and `std::string::replace`.